Teaching Strategies

 While we would not normally see classroom rules as an issue in the homeschooling environment, it is nevertheless a good idea to establish rules, especially when homeschooling other children.

-The first rule in creating a safe teaching and learning environment is to have students show respect to everyone in the classroom.
-Use this checklist to be sure the most important rules have been covered with the students.
+The first rule in creating a safe teaching and learning environment is to have children show respect to everyone in the classroom.
+Use this checklist to be sure the most important rules have been covered with the children.

 homeschool classroom materials